 Gary Felder grew up in North Carolina.
 He studied physics at Oberlin College, took off three years to backpack around Europe, Israel and Central America, and then returned to school to get a Ph.D. in physics at Stanford University.
-His thesis work was with Andrei Linde on the early universe, which has been his main research focus ever since.
+His thesis work was with Andrei Linde on the early universe.
 After getting his doctorate, Felder did a two-year postdoc at the Canadian Institute for Theoretical Astrophysics in Toronto.
 He is married to Rosemary McNaughton and has two kids, James and Cecelia Felder.

 Gary Felder is the co-author of two textbooks that he wrote with his brother Kenny Felder.